tlangan1/Life-Helper-Backend/Documentation/README.md

 #### MySQL Workbench Compare Schemas

 - The MySQL Workbench Compare Schemas capability can be used to compare databases.
-I use this tool to compare life_helper to t_life_helper to ensure that I am keeping the scripts up to date.
   - To use the Compare Schemas capability use the menu option Database->Compare Schemas.
 Note that if this option is not available then open a New Modal using File->New Modal which should make the option available.
 See text files in the schema/bootstrap directory for the results.
 This provides a good high-level view.
   - I created the following scripts in the schema/bootstrap directory to give me very granular information about the differences between objects such as stored procedure and triggers in the two databases.
     - diff_stored_procedures.sql